confluence/python-textbok/python_notes/Classes.rst

 We start the class definition with the ``class`` keyword, followed by the class name and a colon.
 We would list any parent classes in between round brackets before the colon, but this class doesn't have any, so we can leave them out.

-Inside the class body, we define two functions -- these are our objects's methods.
+Inside the class body, we define two functions -- these are our object's methods.
 The first is called ``__init__``, which is a special method.
 When we call the class object, a new instance of the class is created, and the ``__init__`` method on this new object is immediately executed with all the parameters that we passed to the class object.
 The purpose of this method is thus to set up a new object using data that we have provided.

 The second method is a custom method which calculates the age of our person using the birthdate and the current date.

 ..
-Note:: ``__init__`` is sometimes called the object's *constructor*, because it is used similarly to the way that constructors are used in other languages, but that is not technically correct -- it's better to call it the *initializer*.
+Note:: ``__init__`` is sometimes called the object's *constructor*, because it is used similarly to the way that constructors are used in other languages, but that is not technically correct -- it's better to call it the *initialiser*.
 There is a different method called ``__new__`` which is more analogous to a constructor, but it is hardly ever used.

 You may have noticed that both of these method definitions have ``self`` as the first parameter, and we use this variable inside the method bodies -- but we don't appear to pass this parameter in.
 This is because whenever we call a method on an object, *the object itself* is automatically passed in as the first parameter.
 This gives us a way to access the object's properties from inside the object's methods.